bazqux/bazqux-api/README.md

 Pass all your [item ids](#about-item-ids) in `i=` parameters (like `i=item_id2&i=item_id_2&...&i=item_id_N`) in HTTP POST request.
 Although it's possible to add them to URL I recommend POST to not bump into URL length limit.

 No more than 1000 items at once.

+I suggest to fetch 50-100 items per call on mobile and 100-250 items per call on desktop.
+Fetching 1000 items at once may be a bit faster but requires more memory on mobile and syncing progress is less visible.

 ### About item ids